Some Port Phillip orphans

 Ann Maroney from Ballyna, Tipperary per Eliza Caroline

 Ann married within nine months of arriving in Port Phillip.
 Her husband also had a different religion from hers.
 Together they had twelve children, the boys raised as Anglican, the girls as Roman Catholic.
 Ann’s estate was valued at £801 when she died.
 She was a widow for twelve years, and apparently a good farm manager.
 Both Ann(e) and her husband are buried at Lake Rowan.
 I wonder how she got to Benalla so quickly.
 It would appear she and her husband did not go looking for gold.
 Considering where she lived, she must surely have been aware of Ned Kelly’s mob and their doings.
 (Incidentally, there’s some very good historical fiction on the subject.
-I’m thinking of Jean Bedford’s “Sister Kate”, Penguin, 1982, Peter Carey’s “True History of the Kelly Gang”, UQP, 2000 and Robert Drewe’s “Our Sunshine”, Macmillan, 1991).
+I’m thinking of Jean Bedford’s “Sister Kate”, Penguin, 1982, Peter Carey’s “True History of the Kelly Gang”, UQP, 2000 and Robert Drewe’s “Our Sunshine”, Macmillan, 1991.
+Ian Jones’s, Ned Kelly.
+A Short Life, Thomas Lothian, Port Melbourne, 1995, will provide a good historical context).

 My thanks to Brenda Cooke for the original information for Barefoot vol. 1.
 She also supplied the names of the children’s spouses.